fotiskoun/CCF/doc/performance/submitter.rst

 If the compilation target is not sgx then replace it with ``virtual``.
 All the components including the submitter should now be compiled under ``CCF/build`` directory.

-The manual_configurations on teh execution command should be replaced by calling all of most of the following arguments
+The manual_configurations on the execution command should be replaced by calling all or most of the following arguments

 * ``-h,--help``: Print this help message and exit